-6.2 Sample Collection Procedures

-Samples will be collected in accordance with the Permit Section 9.4.7.1 and procedures identified in this SAP which incorporates guidance from the United States Environmental Protection Agency (USEPA) (EPA, 1986 and EPA, 2002), DOE (DOE, 1995), and other Department-approved procedures.

-6.2.1 Liquid Sampling

-Liquid samples will be collected and analyzed to determine if residual hazardous constituents remain in the drains or piping at the permitted unit.
-Liquid sampling will be conducted using glass or plastic tubes, a composite liquid waste sampler, a bacon bomb, a bailer, or by pouring liquid into sample containers.

-6.2.2 Wipe Sampling

-Surface wipe samples will be collected and analyzed used to determine if residual hazardous constituents remain on surfaces, structures, or equipment at the permitted unit.
+Los Alamos National Laboratory Hazardous Waste Permit October- 2024June 2020 Formatted: Centered 6.2 Sample Collection Procedures Samples will be collected in accordance with the Permit Section 9.4.7.1 and the procedures identified in this SAP which incorporates guidance from the United States Environmental Protection Agency (USEPA) (EPA, 1986 and EPA, 2002), DOE (DOE, 1995), and other Department-approved procedures.
+6.2.1 Liquid Sampling Formatted: Space After: 0 pt Liquid samples will be collected and analyzed to determine if residual hazardous constituents are present in the drains, sumps, or pipes at the permitted unit.
+Liquid samples will be collected using glass or plastic tubes, a composite liquid waste sampler, a bacon bomb, a bailer, or by pouring liquid into sample containers.
+6.2.2 Wipe Sampling Formatted: Space After: 0 pt Surface wipe samples will be collected and analyzed to determine if residual hazardous constituents remain- on the structures and related equipment at the permitted unit.
 Samples will be collected in accordance with the National Institute of Occupational Safety and Health (NIOSH) Manual of Analytical Methods (NIOSH, 1994).
 The appropriate wipe sample method will consider the type of surface being sampled, the type of constituent being sampled for, the solution used, and the desired constituent concentration detection limit.

-The NIOSH method includes wiping a 100 square centimeter area at each discrete location with a gauze wipe wetted with a liquid solution appropriate for the desired analysis (e.g., deionized water for lead).
+The NIOSH method includes wiping a 100 square centimeter area at each discrete location with a gauze wipe wetted with a liquid solution appropriate for the desired analysis (e.g. , deionized water for lead).
 For wipe sampling, guidance from the analytical laboratory must be obtained prior to wipe verification sampling to confirm that the solution chosen for each analysis is appropriate for the analysis to be conducted and that wipe sampling is a proper technique for the analysis.

-6.2.3 Soil Sampling

-Soil samples will be collected and analyzed to determine if hazardous constituents are present in soils at or in the vicinity of the permitted unit.
-Soil samples will be collected using a spade, scoop, auger, trowel, or other equipment as specified in approved methods for the type of analyte (i.e., EPA 1996 or 2002) and from the appropriate depths as directed in Permit Section 9.4.7.1.ii.
-Samples will be kept at their at-depth temperature or lower, protected from ultraviolet light, sealed tightly in the recommended container, and analyzed within the specific holding times listed in Table G.12-4.

-6.2.4 Cleaning of Sampling Equipment

-Reusable sampling equipment will be cleaned and rinsed prior to use.
-Sampling equipment rinsate blanks will be collected and analyzed only if reusable sampling equipment is used.
+6.2.3 Soil Sampling Formatted: Space After: 0 pt Soil samples will be collected and analyzed to determine if hazardous constituents are present in soils at 4 - the permitted unit.
+Soil samples will be collected using a spade, scoop, auger, trowel, or other equipment as specified in approved methods for the type of analytes (i.e. , EPA 1996 or 2002) and from the appropriate depths as directed in Permit Section 9.4.7.1.ii.
+Samples will be kept at their at-depth temperature or lower, protected from ultraviolet light, sealed tightly in the recommended container, and analyzed within the specific holding times listed in Table G.10-4.
+6.2.4 Cleaning of Sampling Equipment Formatted: Space After: 0 pt Reusable sampling equipment will be cleaned and rinsed prior to use.
+Sampling equipment rinsate blanks- will be collected and analyzed only if reusable sampling equipment is used.
 Reusable decontamination equipment, including protective clothing and tools, used during closure activities will be scraped as necessary to remove residue and cleaned with a wash water solution.
 Sampling equipment will be cleaned prior to each use with a wash solution, rinsed several times with tap water, and air-dried to prevent cross contamination of samples.
-A disposable sampler is considered clean if still in a factory-sealed wrapper.

-6.3 Sample Management Procedures

-The following sections provide a description of sample documentation, handling, preservation, storage, packaging, and transportation requirements that will be followed during the sampling activities associated with the closure.

-6.3.1 Sample Documentation

-Sampling personnel will complete and maintain records to document sampling and analysis activities.
+A disposable sampler is considered clean if still in a factory-sealed wrapper Formatted: Space After: 0 pt 6.3 Sample Management Procedures The following sections provide a description of sample documentation, handling, preservation, storage- packaging, and transportation requirements that will be followed during the sampling activities associated with the closure.
+6.3.1 Sample Documentation Formatted: Space After: 0 pt Sampling personnel will complete and maintain records to document sampling and analysis activities.
 Sample documentation will include sample identification numbers, chain-of-custody forms, analysis requested, sample logbooks detailing sample collection activities, and shipping forms (if necessary).
+Formatted: Space After: 0 pt